 Take a dip in a hot spring or any number of waterfalls overflowing from ancient volcanic tiers.

 The United States

 The United States, much like Australia, has a great variety of scenery and adventure.
 The East Coast has a rich history from the beginnings of the American colonies to the latest in discoveries.
 The harsh but beautiful Atlantic Seaboard, seat of American government, gives way to the rolling plains of the Midwest, now conquered and tamed by innovative cities and industry; the South holds to her roots, remembering the past while embracing the future; and the West keeps a sunny smile and friendly face with laid-back glamour and cutting-edge developments.
 And don’t forget the paradisiacal Hawaiian Islands or rugged Alaska, two extremes worth experiencing.

-Hot, steamy jungles, lively colourful markets, and booming cities bustling with technology and modern conveniences and known for destinations like Bangkok and Phuket, Thailand features intricate Buddhist temples and spicy, delicious foods alongside world-class resorts on sandy beaches.
+Hot, steamy jungles, lively colourful markets, and booming cities bustling with technology and modern conveniences and known for destinations like Bangkok, Chiang Mai and Phuket, Thailand feature intricate Buddhist temples and spicy, delicious foods alongside world-class resorts on sandy beaches.

 Thailand remains a popular location for holidays and business trips.
 Considered the heart of Southeast Asia and the Land of smiles, this diverse country holds a long history hemmed by the splendour of national parks and lovely beaches.

 FijiStretched out on a strip of white sand, a depthless sky with the sun warming the skin, this is what most people think of when they think of Fiji, but it’s not limited to that.
 Found in the South Pacific Ocean, it’s comprised of many islands, begging to be explored.
 The landscape is pristine and the wildlife continues to thrive.

 Only a 4-hour flight from Sydney Australia, Fiji is one of the closest, most exotic destinations on the list.